AMoazeni/Robot-Arm-Rover/README.md

 5. Drive it around using the D-PAD Joystick built into the app.

 ## Microbit Radio Control (Code Blocks)
 Refer to the video at the top of this page for a guide to the Drive Gestures.
-One Microbit Controls the Robot electronics (Reciever), another sends Arm commands (Transmitter), and the third one sends Drive commands (Drive Remote).
+One Microbit Controls the Robot electronics (Receiver), another sends Arm commands (Transmitter), and the third one sends Drive commands (Drive Remote).

 1. Download [Buggy.hex](https://github.com/AMoazeni/Robot-Arm-Rover/blob/master/Javascripts%20Code%20Blocks/Robot.hex) onto the Robot.
 2. Download [Arm Remote.hex](https://github.com/AMoazeni/Robot-Arm-Rover/blob/master/Javascripts%20Code%20Blocks/Arm%20Remote.hex) onto the Arm Remote Microbit.